Royal Gorge: Early history and European settlement

 Nearby Cañon City was founded in 1860 to exploit possible mineral deposits in the area.
 Discovery of silver and lead near Leadville in 1877 prompted a race to build rail access to the area.
 Royal Gorge was a bottleneck along the Arkansas too narrow for both the Atchison, Topeka and Santa Fe Railway and the Denver and Rio Grande Railroad to pass through, and there was no other reasonable access to the South Park area.
 Both railroads thus took to fighting the "Royal Gorge Railroad War", two years of essentially low-level guerrilla warfare between the two companies.
 Federal intervention prompted the so-called "Treaty of Boston" to end the struggle.
 The D&RGW completed its line and leased it for use by the Santa Fe.

 In the 1890s Royal Gorge was used as a passenger route for transcontinental rail travel.
 As many as four trains per day went through the gorge, though in time the establishment of alternate routes through the mountains made the Royal Gorge fall from favor for transcontinental use, and passenger train service on the main line was discontinued in 1967.
 A sightseeing train now follows the route through the gorge.

 Modern history

-On May 7, 1879 the first excursion train traveled through the Royal Gorge after years of court battles between the Denver & Rio Grande and the Atchison, Topeka & Santa Fe (AT&SF or Santa Fe) railroads.
+On May 7, 1879, the first excursion train traveled through the Royal Gorge after years of court battles between the Denver & Rio Grande and the Atchison, Topeka & Santa Fe (AT&SF or Santa Fe) railroads.

 The Royal Gorge Route Railroad now operates excursion trains through the Royal Gorge throughout the year.
-The train travels 11 miles through the canyon from Cañon City, Colorado to the caretakers house.
+The train travels 11 miles through the canyon from Cañon City, Colorado to the caretaker's house.